Mosasaurus: Teeth

 The features of teeth in Mosasaurus vary across species, but unifying characteristics include a design specialized for cutting prey, highly prismatic surfaces (enamel circumference shaped by flat sides called prisms), and two opposite cutting edges.
 Mosasaurus teeth are large and robust except for those in M. conodon and M. lemonnieri, which instead have more slender teeth.
 The cutting edges of Mosasaurus differ by species.
-The cutting edges in M. hoffmannii and M. missouriensis are finely serrated, while in M. conodon and M. lemonnieri serrations do not exist.
+The cutting edges in M. hoffmanni and M. missouriensis are finely serrated, while in M. conodon and M. lemonnieri serrations do not exist.
 (Note: One specimen traditionally attributed to M. lemonnieri has serration-like features in its cutting edges.
 Scientists believe this specimen likely belongs to a different species.)
 The cutting edges of M. beaugei are neither serrated nor smooth, but instead possess minute wrinkles known as crenulations.
-The number of prisms in Mosasaurus teeth can slightly vary between tooth types and general patterns differ between species (Note: The number of prisms in M. conodon and number of lingual prisms in M. lemonnieri are uncertain.)—M. hoffmannii had two to three prisms on the labial side (the side facing lips) and no prisms on the lingual side (the side facing the tongue), M. missouriensis had four to six labial prisms and eight lingual prisms, M. lemonnieri had eight to ten labial prisms, and M. beaugei had three to five labial prisms and eight to nine lingual prisms.
+The number of prisms in Mosasaurus teeth can slightly vary between tooth types and general patterns differ between species (Note: The number of prisms in M. conodon and number of lingual prisms in M. lemonnieri are uncertain.)—M. hoffmanni had two to three prisms on the labial side (the side facing lips) and no prisms on the lingual side (the side facing the tongue), M. missouriensis had four to six labial prisms and eight lingual prisms, M. lemonnieri had eight to ten labial prisms, and M. beaugei had three to five labial prisms and eight to nine lingual prisms.